List tables provide a feature to sort the data by one column.

 (Sorting columns are indicated by a double arrow image next to the header.)

-The default sort column is always the first column.
+The default sort column is usually the first column.
 If the user clicks in the header of a column, the table is sorted by this column.
 The sort direction is ascending.
 If the column is already the sort column and the user clicks a second time on the header, the sort order is descending.
 If the user clicks more than once, the sort order toggles between ascending and descending.

 To delimit the number of entries of a list table shown on one page, the table provides a paging feature.